unional/iso-error/README.md

 ## What about stack trace

 Stack trace is maintained inside a physical boundary, just like `Error` does.
-But for security reason, stack trace does not propagate over physical boundary.
+For security reasons, stack trace does not propagate over physical boundary.

-If you think about it, stack trace is useful only to your team who orignate the error.
+If you think about it, stack trace is useful only to your team who orignates the error.
 Your consumer should not know or care about the stack trace.
 They contains information about the internal structure of your package and is fragile.

-To provide a humanly understandable trace of the error cause chain, you should do that through the `errors` property.
+Use the `errors` property to provide a humanly understandable trace.

 [circleci-image]: https://circleci.com/gh/unional/iso-error/tree/master.svg?style=shield
 [circleci-url]: https://circleci.com/gh/unional/iso-error/tree/master